Auddity/Auddity_Portfolio_V2/README.md

 - Utilized React Router

 - Applied Framer-Motion
-  - Put in some basic transition effects
+  - Scale and opacity transition effects on components

-  - Footer Link Bounce Animation
+  - Footer and Nav Link Bounce Animation

-  - TODO: Fix Header/Nav Link Animation
+  TODO: Add color animation to Nav links on hover

+  TODO: Make Links on contact/success more clear that they're links
+    - animated color